-License Features Installation Notes Metro Ethernet-service OAM (802.1ag, Y-1731, 802.3ah) Switch/Stack must rebooted after installing licenses.
-CPE test head G.8032 IPMC VLAN Allows SMB models to run Metro features.
-Dying Gasp SAA MVR Mac Forced Forwarding PPPoE Metro licenses are installed on the units in a stack only if the keys for all the units are available; all units must have a metro license.
-If a unit is inserted in the stack without metro license and primary unit has a metro license, new added unit will be put into Pass Thru.
-Unit in Pass thru can be recovered by installing the metro license.
-If the unit is inserted in the stack with metro license and primary unit does not have metro license, newly added unit will be put into Pass Thru.
+License Features Installation Notes Metro Ethernet-service OAM (802.1ag, Y-1731, 802.3ab) Switch/Stack must rebooted after install ing licenses.
+802.3ah) CPE test head G.8032 IPMC VLAN Allows SMB models to run Metro fea- tures.
+Dying Gasp SAA MVR Mac Forced Forwarding PPPoE Metro licenses are installed on the units in a stack only if the keys for all the unit are available; all units must have a metro license.
+Note: Metro license features are not supported on OmniSwitch 6350.
+If a unit is inserted in the stack without metro license and primary unit has a metro license, new added unit will be pu into Pass Thru.
+Unit in Pass thru can be recovered by installing the metro license If the unit is inserted in the stack with metro license and primary unit does not have metro license, newly added unit with be put into Pass Thru.
 Unit in Pass thru can be recovered by removing the Metro license.
-If unit is inserted in the stack with metro license and primary unit has metro license, newly added unit will not be put into Pass thru.
+If unit is inserted in the stack with metro license and primary unit has metro license, newly added unit will not be pu into Pass thru.
 When removing license from primary element it will be removed for all stack elements.
 GIG Enables gigabit interfaces on "lite" models.
-No reboot required. no models.
-Copper ports will be upgraded to provide gigabit capacity.
+No reboot required.
+Copper ports will be upgraded to provid gigabit capacity.
 Individual units in a stack can be upgraded.

 License Features Installation Notes 10GIG Enables 10-Gigabit non-combo SFP+ ports.
 No reboot required.
+Note: 10GIG is not supported on OmniSwitch 6350.
 Non-combo SFP+ ports will be upgraded to provide 10G capacity.
 Individual units can be upgraded.
 Temporary Unlocks any licensed feature for a period of 15 days.
 No license file required, can be enabled with CLI.
 Can only be unlocked if no boot.cfg file exists.
 Can be re-installed after expiration as long as no boot.cfg file exists.